tovrstra/validation_eem_acks2_reaxff/README.md

     ./compute_charges.py {eem,acks2} reaxff_parameter_file xyz_file

 Energy (due to charges) and charges are just printed on screen.
 XYZ files for molecules and periodic structures are included in the repository.
+Two dummy ReaxFF parameter files are provided: ffield_eem and ffield_acks2.
+Unit tests can be executed as follows:

+    nosetests3 ./compute_charges.py

 References